kumahq/kuma-website/docs/docs/0.5.0/policies/mutual-tls.md

 Do not use the following example in production, instead generate valid and compliant certificates.
 This example is intended for usage in a development environment.
 :::

-Below you can find an example to generate a sample CA certificate + key:
+Below we can find an example to generate a sample CA certificate + key:

 ::::tabs :options="{ useUrlFragment: false }"
 ::: tab "openssl"